University of Vermont: Athletics

 The athletic teams at UVM are known as the Catamounts.
 The university offers 18 varsity sports.
 Women's teams include basketball, cross country, field hockey, ice hockey, lacrosse, skiing, soccer, swimming and diving, and track and field (indoor and outdoor).
 Men's teams include basketball, cross country, ice hockey, lacrosse, skiing, soccer, and track and field (indoor and outdoor).
 All teams compete at the NCAA Division I level.
 Most teams compete in the America East Conference.
 Men's and women's hockey teams compete in the Hockey East Association.
-The alpine and Nordic ski teams compete in the E.I.S.A.
-(Eastern Intercollegiate Ski Association).
+The alpine and Nordic ski teams compete in the Eastern Intercollegiate Ski Association.

 UVM's athletic teams won seven straight America East Academic Cups (2005, 2006, 2007, 2008, 2009, 2010, and 2011) for the best overall combined GPA among its student-athletes.
 UVM is the first school in the America East Conference to win three straight years and four times overall.

 Gutterson Fieldhouse, built in 1963, houses UVM's hockey rink.

 Highlights of recent varsity athletic seasons include the men's hockey teams trip to the Frozen Four in 2009; the women's and men's basketball teams advancing to the 2010 NCAA Tournament following America East Tournament titles; the ski team winning its sixth NCAA National Championship in 2012 in Bozeman, Montana; in 2014, the men's hockey team earned its third trip to the NCAA Tournament since 2009 and the men's basketball team won the America East Regular Season title for the sixth time.
 The university has discontinued several major sports programs in its history, including football, softball and baseball.
 The softball and baseball programs were eliminated in 2009.

 Thirty-six former UVM athletes have competed in 16 Olympic Games (13 winter, 3 summer) and combined have won six Olympic medals.

 The UVM fight song was written in 1938 and is entitled "Vermont Victorious."